Lilypad-Tech/lilypad/README.md

 ```
 (or arrange for the key to be in your environment in a more secure way that doesn't get written to your shell history)

 ### Cows
 ```
 lilypad run cowsay:v0.0.1 -i Message="moo"
 ```

 ### SDXL
 ```
 lilypad run sdxl:v0.9-lilypad1 -i PromptEnv="PROMPT=beautiful view of iceland with a record player"
 ```

 ![image-42](https://github.com/lilypad-tech/lilypad/assets/264658/d48bb897-79a0-4f3a-b938-e85a8cfa3f0e)

-Not working?
-Try ```rm -rf /tmp/lilypad/data/repos``` uninstall lilypad path and reinstall from the start

 ## Run a node, earn LP
 ```
 lilypad serve
 ```